ksilin/quarkusconfigrules/README.md

 This is the requirement for Confluent Cloud applications.

-If not set, client might attempt connecting to the cluster using a plaintext protocol, failing the SSL handshake and retrying, effectively trying to DoS the clsuter.
+If not set, client might attempt connecting to the cluster using a plaintext protocol, failing the SSL handshake and retrying, effectively trying to DoS the cluster.

 https://docs.confluent.io/platform/current/streams/developer-guide/config-streams.html#security-protocol